Jinwen-XU/jwjournal/README.md

 ## TeXnical details

-### Engine
-First of all, it is based on the document class `einfart`, thus can only be compiled with XeLaTeX or LuaLaTeX.
+### Engines and base classes
+- With pdfLaTeX, the base class is `minimart`.
+- With XeLaTeX or LuaLaTeX, the base class is `einfart`.

 ### Colors
 The colors from Monday to Sunday have the internal names `jwjournal-color-1`, ..., `jwjournal-color-7`.
 Currently they are defined as: